-The Allentown Environmental Advisory Council meets on the second Monday (except on holidays) of every month from 5:15 p.m. to 7:15 p.m. in the third-floor conference room in Allentown City Hall, 435 West Hamilton Street, Allentown, Pennsylvania 18101.
-On-street parking is usually available, and convenient garage parking is available adjoining City Hall (access from Hamilton Street just east of City Hall).
+The Allentown Environmental Advisory Council meets on the second Monday (except on holidays) of every month from 5:15 p.m. to 7:15 p.m. in the small conference room in the basement of the Allentown Public Library, 1210 West Hamilton Street.
+There is free parking behind the library, as well as metered parking on the street.

 When at full capacity, the Allentown Environmental Advisory Council consists of seven members.
 Members are appointed by the mayor and Allentown City Council.

 To become a member, prospective EAC members should have previous experience with environmental initiatives, education, or programs.
 EAC advice and advocacy is based on accepted environmental science.
 Desirable member qualifications include:

 - Availability and willingness to volunteer time to EAC projects (4-8 hours per month outside of regular EAC meetings).

 - Knowledge and professional expertise in environmental and related areas.

 - A background in relevant areas of science, planning, policy development, or environmental education.